KieraChan/soft-target-project/README.md

 # Soft-Target Language Modeling

-This repository contains research projects on soft-target training objectives for language models.
+This repository contains projects on soft-target training objectives for language models.

 ## Projects